israelali1424/Series_7_Notes/chapter_2.Exempt Securities and Disclosure Concepts.md

 **QIB**
 To be a QIB, an institution must control a securities portfolio of at least $100 million on a discretionary basis.
 Broker-dealers with securities portfolios of at least $10 million also are considered QIBs.
 All investors in a Rule 144A offering must be QIBs.

+Sure!
+Here are the condensed notes:

+Records related to a Regulation D (private placement) offering must be maintained for three years from date of final use.

+In a Regulation D 506 deal in which the securities are publicly advertised, there can be an unlimited number of accredited, but zero non-accredited investors.
+If there was no public advertising, then there could have also been 35 non-accredited investors.